yegor256/awesome-risks/README.md

   * Our reputation will be ruined
   * We will have to find another programmer
   * We won't be able to release on-time
+  * We will have to re-write from scratch
+  * The server will be down for a long time